 The hard drives used in laptops can be categorized into three IDE, SATA, and solid-state drives (SSD and SSHD).
 Though these drives are generally found in this generation, the main difficulty is with the desktop motherboards.
 Only if the motherboard supports and provides an option to connect the hard drive then only it’s possible to connect it.
 There are chances that a laptop may damage severely and need to perform hard disk data recovery.

 Motherboards of earlier time which uses PS2 connector or add-on support to connect other hardware components are not suitable for laptop hard drives.
 They don’t have provision to accept the laptop hard drives and supports a maximum data transfer rate of only 100 Mbps.
 The motherboard should have IDE and SATA compatibility in minimum to connect laptop hard drives.
 It is a complex process to connect SATA and SSD laptop hard drives in motherboards with IDE compatibility alone.

 The laptop hard drives can be easily connected with the desktop motherboards easily using connectors.
 These connectors and adapters are nothing but the serial busses and synchronous devices to connect laptop hard drives to motherboards.
 The hard drives can be connected in two ways.

 - Through USB devices

 It depends on the connectors and adapters used.
-Suppose if the motherboard doesn’t have usb support you can use IDE to IDE, SATA to IDE and SSD to IDE type connectors to link.
-If the board supports usb then connection is not a complex issue and no need to open the CPU cabinet and wiring stuffs.
+Suppose if the motherboard doesn’t have USB support you can use IDE to IDE, SATA to IDE and SSD to IDE type connectors to link.
+If the board supports USB then the connection is not a complex issue and no need to open the CPU cabinet and wiring stuff.

-Before starting, shut down the PC and remove the power cards from the plug points as it may damage the ductile components.
+Before starting, shut down the PC and remove the power cords from the plug points as it may damage the ductile components.